Skip to Content

 Introduction of si

-These next two examples introduce the usage of si.
-The question is being asked in the negagtion (you don’t like…?).
-The first answer confirms the question with a one-word non.
+These next two examples show how si is used.
+The question is asked in the negative form (You don’t like…?).
+The first response confirms the negative with a simple non.

 Vous n’aimez pas manger ce chocolat ? – Non.